5 Basic Decorating Rules According To Interior Designers

 For example, you may dream about having two sofas that face one another with a coffee table between them, but that may not work in your space.

 I would love to do that in my family room, and even though I do have the room to do it, it would not work for us at all.
-We would lose the walkways that currently exist around the coffee table and other seating in the room.
+We would lose the walkways that currently exist going from our hallway and foyer into our kitchen.

 There are three different ways you can tackle space planning besides doing it the hard way of physically moving your furniture around: